-Ms Jane Anderson was appointed by the Governor-General as Principal Member of the Veterans' Review Board, commencing in the role in late January 2018.
-For two years prior to her appointment, Ms Anderson had served as a member of the Veterans' Review Board.
+Ms Ms Jane Anderson was appointed by the Governor-General as Principal Member of the Veterans' Review Board (the Board), commencing in the role in January 2018.
+For two years prior to her appointment, Ms Anderson had served as a general member of the Board.

-Ms Anderson is a lawyer with 20 years' experience, including as a former Senior Member of the NSW Civil & Administrative Tribunal (NCAT) and a former Deputy President of the South Australian Guardianship Board, where she presided over legal proceedings involving people with impaired decision-making capacity.
+Ms Anderson is a lawyer with more than 20 years' experience, including as a former senior legal member of the NSW Civil & Administrative Tribunal and a former Deputy President of the South Australian Guardianship Board, during which she presided over legal proceedings involving people with impaired decision-making capacity.
 Ms Anderson was also a Board member of the Mental Illness Fellowship of South Australia, overseeing the management of a not-for-profit organisation providing advocacy and support for people with mental illness, and their families.

-As well as her expertise in administrative law, Ms Anderson previously practised in criminal law, enjoying a career as a senior lawyer with the Commonwealth Director of Public Prosecutions, during which she appeared as prosecuting counsel in criminal courts and provided legal advice to government departments and agencies.
+As well as her expertise in administrative law, Ms Anderson previously practised in criminal law, enjoying a career as a senior lawyer with the Commonwealth Director of Public Prosecutions, during which she appeared as prosecuting counsel and provided legal advice to government departments and agencies.

-Ms Anderson has a strong interest in human rights and international law, and in 1999 she completed a Master of Law degree in international law at Cambridge University, UK.
-She is currently an officer of the Access to Justice and Legal Aid Committee of the International Bar Association, a global organisation of legal practitioners, bar associations and law societies.
+Ms Anderson has a strong interest in human rights and international law, and has a Master of Law degree in international law from Cambridge University, UK.
+She is an officer of the International Bar Association, a global organisation of legal practitioners, bar associations and law societies, and is a Chair of its Access to Justice and Legal Aid Committee.